 It would be possible to check the conclusion of \ref{nravg} for these algebras just by computation: finding the dimension vectors of inhomogeneous quasisimple modules then computing the dimension vectors of their $\tau$-translates.
 This, however, involves checking through many cases so we follow the proof in \cite{Har} since it covers all the relevant algebras with considerably less computation.
 We do, though, need the calculation that, for each of these algebras, there is an inhomogeneous tube of rank $\langle h_0, h_\infty\rangle$, see \cite[\S 4.2]{Har}.

 \begin{theorem} \marginpar{dimleap} Let $ C $ be of the form $ C(4,\lambda )$, $ C(6)$, $ C(7)$ or $ C(8)$.
-Given any positive irrational $ r$, any $ \epsilon >0 $ and any $ d\geq 1$, there exists a tube $ {\mathcal T}(\rho ) $ of rank $ \langle h_0,h_\infty \rangle $ and with slope in $ (r-\epsilon ,r) $ such that, if $ E $ is a quasisimple of $ {\mathcal T}(\rho ) $ and $ N $ is an indecomposable finite-dimensional $ C$-module, then In particular, any nonzero morphism from $ E $ to a module in $ (\iota\underline{\rm dim}(E) ,r) $ is an embedding. \end{theorem}
+Given any positive irrational $ r$, any $ \epsilon >0 $ and any $ d\geq 1$, there exists a tube $ {\mathcal T}(\rho ) $ of rank $ \langle h_0,h_\infty \rangle $ and with slope in $ (r-\epsilon ,r) $ such that, if $ E $ is a quasisimple of $ {\mathcal T}(\rho ) $ and $ N $ is an indecomposable finite-dimensional $ C$-module, then In particular, any nonzero morphism from $ E $ to a module in $ (\iota\underline({\rm dim}(E)) ,r) $ is an embedding. \end{theorem}

 \begin{proof} Let $ p $ be the bound from \ref{nravg}.
 Pick any $ k\geq 1 $ large enough such that:

 By \ref{jumpnrr} there exist coprime $ a,b\in {\mathbb N} $ such that $ r-\epsilon <b/a <r $ and, given any $ a',b'\in {\mathbb N}$, Pick $ {\mathcal T}(\rho ) $ to be any tube of index $ b/a $ and rank $ \langle h_0,h_\infty \rangle $.